Complete Guide: Installing Manjaro with Secure Boot Enabled

 nano /mnt/boot/loader/entries/manjaro.conf

-Amend the file to look like this (the order of the lines are not important)
+Amend the file to look like this (the order of the lines is not important)

 title Manjaro